Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/flex-app-ciba.md

             var response = await new HttpClient().PostAsync(new Uri(authority + "/connect/ciba"), formContent);
 ```

 In the above example we also used a client assertion instead of sending the secret.
-Below is described how to do this
+Below is described how to construct the client assertion

 ## Client assertions
 Instead of sending the client secret, we can send a client assertion.
 We can generate it using the following method: